 2. Get creative.

 As you list out all of your equipment needs, look for ways to work around buying the big-ticket items that will gobble up your budget in one massive bite.
-As PT and clinic owner Jack Sparacio says in this guide, “Why spend $3,500 on a high-end ultrasound-electrical stimulation combo machine when you can buy separate portable ultrasound and electrical stimulation units for about $100 each?”
+As PT and clinic owner Jack Sparacio says in his guide on how to start a clinic with less than $8000, “Why spend $3,500 on a high-end ultrasound-electrical stimulation combo machine when you can buy separate portable ultrasound and electrical stimulation units for about $100 each?”

 Better yet, why not capitalize on folks selling unused exercise equipment?
 During the pandemic shutdown, there was a buying spree on at-home exercise equipment.
 But as people returned to the office, many found themselves with less time to exercise at home and are looking to offload their equipment as a result.
 Online exchanges like Facebook Marketplace or eBay will help connect you with local sellers and find the best deals on lightly-used equipment.